gdsotirov/lemans24/README.md

 * `RaceLapsRecords`      - Total number of laps records
 * `Races`                - List races with distance in km and mi, laps, average speed in km/h and mi/h
 * `Results`              - Reconstruct results from different tables (used for verification of processing)
+* `TotalStartsByDriver`  - Total starts by driver (including only positions, NC, DNF and DSQ)
 * `Winners`              - Winners per race
 * `WinningCarNumbers`    - Winning car numbers